Bam Bam (Sister Nancy song): International success

 Sister Nancy was unaware of "Bam Bam"'s success outside of Jamaica until she moved to the United States in 1996.

 After Sister Nancy released her One, Two album, she recalls never hearing "'Bam Bam' play one time in Jamaica".
 However, her producer traveled all over the world during the recording of her album and after it was released.
 He knew how popular "Bam Bam" had gotten, yet he "never wanted [Sister Nancy] to know".
 Once Sister Nancy heard her song in the 1998 film Belly, she realized its impact and popularity.
-It also dawned on her that she has not been credited or given royalties for the past 16 years since the song had been released.
+It also dawned on her that she had not been credited or given royalties for the past 16 years since the song had been released.
 Sister Nancy tried to contact and set up a meeting with her producer, but he never showed or tried to meet with her.
 She believed he avoided her all this time and kept her in the dark because he knew she would ask him for money.
-This was not uncommon at this time as many producer and recording companies kept fees and royalties away from black artists if their song was sampled or used by other artists or media.

 Rolling Stone ranked "Bam Bam" at number 454 on its 2021 edition of the "500 Greatest Songs of All Time".

 Certifications

 Samples and interpolations

-"Bam Bam" has been sampled well over one hundred times, in different media alike, making it, arguably, one of the most sampled reggae songs ever.
-According to WhoSampled, a user-generated website cataloging samples, Bam Bam has appeared in over 130 tracks as of 2022.
+"Bam Bam" has been sampled well over one hundred times, in different media alike, making it (arguably) one of the most-sampled reggae songs, ever.
+According to WhoSampled, a user-generated website cataloging samples, "Bam Bam" has appeared, in some form, in over 130 tracks as of 2022.

-One of the most famous electronic songs that sampled "Bam Bam," and is sometimes referred to as a remix of Sister Nancy's song, is "Waterman" by Olav Basoski featuring Michie One, released in 2005.
+One of the most famous electronic songs that sampled "Bam Bam"—and is sometimes referred to as a remix of Sister Nancy's song—is "Waterman" by Olav Basoski (featuring Michie One), released in 2005.
 In the song, there is frequent use of the "Bam Bam" riddim in addition to use of Sister Nancy's own vocals.

 Artists who have sampled or interpolated "Bam Bam" include: